 If you’re selling in the US, we strongly recommend choosing a US-based third-party logistics (3PL) provider to store inventory and ship orders to US customers.
 This can save you significant time and money; shipping within the US is exponentially cheaper and faster than shipping internationally.

-If you choose a 3PL with more than one US fulfillment center, you can cut costs even further by splitting your inventory across the locations closest to your end customers.
+If you choose a 3PL with more than one US fulfillment center, you can cut costs even further by splitting your ecommerce inventory inventory across the locations closest to your end customers.
 With 73% of shoppers expecting affordable, fast deliveries and 24% of customers canceling an order due to slow shipping, finding the right fulfillment center location(s) can help you offer fast shipping to your US customers at an affordable price.

 Allowing customers to send returns to your US 3PL’s fulfillment centers can also increase sales — 66% of shoppers review a retailer’s return policy before buying, and 95% of shoppers say they would purchase with a retailer again if satisfied with their returns process.